ALL STATE DATA UPDATED FOR 2024!

 There are generally three stages in the application process for Social Security Disability benefits: initial application, reconsideration, and the hearing.
 In this table, you can see how New Hampshire compares to the national average (all states in America) when it comes to approval rates at each of those stages.

-As the table shows, New Hampshire is significantly ahead at the Initial Application and Reconsideration levels.
-New Hampshire is below the national average at the Hearing level.
-They are up by 11.9% at Initial Application, 11.4% at Reconsideration, and below 2% at the Hearing level.
+As the table shows, New Hampshire is significantly ahead at the Initial Application and Hearing levels.
+New Hampshire is only slightly above the national average at the Reconsideration level.
+They are up by 11.8% at Initial Application, 8.7% at Hearing, and 3.9% at the Reconsideration level.

 New Hampshire Initial Application Approval Over Time

-As the table and the below chart show, New Hampshire has been historically ahead of Initial Applications going back to at least 2011.
-In 2022, New Hampshire ranked 3rd in the nation in terms of percentage approval of Initial Applications.
-While approval rates have decreased in New Hampshire over the last year, they still outperform the national average.
+As the table and the below chart show, New Hampshire has been historically ahead of Initial Applications going back to at least 2015.
+In 2024, New Hampshire ranked 1st in the nation in terms of percentage approval of Initial Applications.
+While approval rates have increased in New Hampshire over the last year continuing to outperform the national average.
 Even so, the chances of success are only as good as a coin flip.
 If you are thinking of applying for SSDI, don’t worry – there are multiple stages to the application process.

 New Hampshire Reconsideration Approval Over Time